theodoremoreland/PortfolioExample/README.md

 # Portfolio Example

-An example of a rudimentary, responsive portfolio webpage using only HTML and CSS.
-This is not my actual portfolio, it was intended to function as an example for students of SMU's FSF course (2021).
+An example of a responsive portfolio webpage using only HTML and CSS.
+This is not my actual portfolio, it was intended to function as an example for students of SMU's FSF course (2021), but frankly I got a bit carried away and had too much fun adding more advanced design and CSS then what was expected of the course.

 <img src="presentation/thumbnail.webp" width="650">